HydroshieldMKII/ArrCleaner/README.md

-# Arr Cleanup Script
+# Arr Suit Cleanup Script

-This script checks for failed downloads in qBittorrent and marks them as failed in Sonarr and Radarr.
+This script checks for failed downloads in a download client and marks them as failed in [Sonarr](https://github.com/Sonarr/Sonarr) and [Radarr](https://github.com/Radarr/Radarr).
 It ensures that unavailable media is properly blocked or removed based on configurable conditions such as availability, time since added, and active hours.
 The script is particularly useful for automating media management by cleaning up failed downloads and ensuring that they are handled in your media library.

 # Disclaimer

+**Legal Disclaimer:** This script is provided for educational and informational purposes only.
+Always obtain permission from content owners before downloading or sharing copyrighted material.
+The author is not responsible for any misuse or damage caused by this script.
+Use at your own risk.

 **Work in Progress:** This script is currently under development and may not function as expected.
 Please use with caution and report any issues you encounter.